 Classrooms are large, open spaces, framed by open shelves that display a wide variety of carefully sequenced, hands-on learning activities that encourage thought, exploration and creativity.
 Classes are mixed-age, family like environments where the 3 year old learns from observing older students and the 5 year olds benefit from the chance to be leaders and mentors to their younger peers.

-Activities in the primary classroom cover the following:
+Activities in the toddler classroom focus on the following: